How to Stop Taking Hydrocodone

 What To Do Next?

 STEP 1: Admit that you have a problem.
 Are you worried that you have a problem?
-Then, the chances that you have a problem are huge.
+Then, you probably do.
 Get real with yourself, and be honest.
-The first step to recovery is admitting your problem.
+The first (and hardest) step to recovery is admitting that there is an issue.
+Once you do, treatment is possible.

 STEP 2: Find reasons to change.
-If you want to came out clean, and break the cycle of addiction, you need to find reasons to quit.
-Your motivation for sobriety will lead you on the right path to normal life.
+If you want to break the cycle of addiction, you need to find reasons to quit.
+Your motivation for sobriety can bring you a completely new life.
+So, make a list of 10+ reasons you want to be drug-free.

 STEP 3: Reach out for help.
 Nowadays, addiction is not considered as a moral issue, it’s a brain disease.
 So, don’t be ashamed to reach out for help.
-There are people who can help you, if you can’t do it by yourself.
+There are people who can help you…and who are trained in working with the physical and mental aspects of addiction.
 The medically specialized places that can provide you with appropriate services include:

 - Addiction rehabs